DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/get-stoken-cookie-from-the-third-party.md

   - APK files ending with `lspatched` are modified versions of the miHoYo community app with GetToken functionality included.
     - You'll need to uninstall the official miHoYo app to install this version.
 - After enabling the plugin or installing the modified miHoYo app, open the miHoYo app, click "Me" at the bottom, and log in to your account.
-- Click the key-shaped icon in the top right corner.
+- Click 🔑 icon in the top right corner.
 - Check the `Stoken` option.
 - Click `Copy Login Information`.
-- Send the copied Stoken to the computer where the Hutao Toolbox is installed.
+- Send the copied Stoken to the computer where the Snap Hutao is installed.
-- In the Hutao Toolbox's account login section, click `Manual Input`.
+- In the Snap Hutao's account login section, click `Manual Input`.
 - Enter the previously obtained cookie.
 You should now complete the login process.

 ## iOS